 Space for you

 Express yourself in worship, share community with friends and study in a relaxed, countryside location.
-At our Christchurch campus, we have spaces designed for your spiritual, relational and personal development.
+At our Moorlands College Campus, we have spaces designed for your spiritual, relational and personal development.

 Chapel services are held in our Wessex Auditorium and are integrated into BA students’ timetables.
 Our Hub is perfect for both socialising and studying.
 Quiet booths and sofa areas are available for students who wish to work in a more open environment whilst looking out on the neighbouring fields and paddocks.
 A variety of meals are served by our dedicated kitchen team, who are often bringing new and diverse options to the daily menu.